 How to get to the Nuremberg Christmas Market?

-The Nuremberg Airport (NUE) is the primary international gateway to the city.
+The Nuremberg Airport is the primary international gateway to the city.
 From the airport, you can take a taxi or use public transportation to reach the city center.

 Nuremberg is a major hub in Germany’s train network, well-connected to cities like Munich, Frankfurt, Berlin.
 You can reach Nuremberg Hauptbahnhof (the central train station) by high-speed trains (ICE), regional trains, or intercity trains.